edifice1989/rocker-c-rex/README.md

 # rocker-c-rex
-Those source code are prepared to build a docker image of shiny web application
+Those source code are prepared to build a docker image of shiny web application called C-REx